-- Open a PR to merge the changes to master following the process outlined above.
+- Open a PR to merge changes to master following the process outlined above

-- After your PR is merged to master, the mergify bot will automatically open a PR with your commits backported to the release branch
+mergifybot will automatically open a PR with the commits backported to the release branch

-- After the CI is green, the bot will automatically merge the backport PR.
+- After the CI is green and a maintainer has approved the PR, the bot will automatically merge the backport PR

 Debugging issues in Ceph manager modules¶